GoMining token Reaches Market Cap of $64.03 Million (GMT)

-GoMining token (GMT) traded flat against the dollar during the 1 day period ending at 10:00 AM E.T. on March 16th.
-GoMining token has a total market capitalization of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
-In the last week, GoMining token has traded flat against the dollar.
-One GoMining token coin can now be bought for approximately $0.44 or 0.00000702 BTC on popular exchanges.
+GoMining token (GMT) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM ET on March 21st.
+During the last seven days, GoMining token has traded flat against the U.S. dollar.
+GoMining token has a market capitalization of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
+One GoMining token coin can currently be purchased for $0.44 or 0.00000702 BTC on major exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.